gasnew/crosswyrd/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
+You can also simply open an issue with the tag "enhancement."
+Don't forget to give the project a star.
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)